 - others that may be able to assist in the investigation

-As part of the fact-finding process, the social worker conducts interviews with the child before notifying the caretaker or parent of the reported abuse.
+As part of the fact-finding process, social workers conduct interviews with the child.
+These interviews occur before the parent or caretaker is notified of reported abuse.
 Together, the social worker and family assess safety, risk, strengths and needs.

-Most investigative assessments close within 30 days, but delays in receiving necessary information could postpone the process.
+Most investigative assessments close within 30 days.
+Delays in receiving necessary information can postpone the process.

 At the close of the investigation, the social worker will recommend one of two findings:

-1. Substantiated, meaning there is risk of future harm and the family must participate in mandated programs.
+1. Substantiated.
+There is risk of future harm and the family must participate in mandated programs

-2. Unsubstantiated, meaning there is not presented evidence that suggests the child is at risk of future harm.
+2. Unsubstantiated.
+No presented evidence is available that suggests the child is at risk of future harm.
 The case is then closed.